alvarix/webdev/src/content/casestudies/roar.md

 ## The solution
 I’m not a fan of WordPress builders.
-This client had previously been using Divi which I was none too please about.
+This client had previously been using Divi which I was none too pleased about.
 They also came to realize the debt Divi caused and we decided to find something better.
 We settled on Bricks Builder was a beta plugin at the time with a more developer friendly ethos.